1. The key question in determining whether or not a person is an employee is the following - what is a contract of employment?

 10. An employee is normally part and parcel of the employer's organisation and does their work as an integral part of the business whereas an independent contractor is not usually integrated into the organisation but is accessory to it.
 3 A question to consider is whether the worker is performing services as a person in business on their own account.
 4

 12. The question of whether or not a person is in business on their own account is particularly important when you are considering the status of professional and skilled employees.

-20. The courts have said that it is possible to have a continuing (`global') contract of employment linking up intermittent periods of employment.
-This will only apply where there is a degree of continuing mutual obligation on the employer to offer employment and on the employee to accept it.
-15. The court found such a situation where there was regular course of dealing for years between the parties under which the `employer' supplied work daily to homeworkers, and collected and paid for finished work.
-16 The length of the relationship (three years) and the continuity and regularity of the dealings between the parties were important factors in reaching this decision.
+18. The courts have said that it is possible to have a continuing (`global') contract of employment linking up intermittent periods of employment.
+This will only apply where there is a degree of continuing mutual obligation at the end of each of the short term contracts on the employer to offer employment and on the employee to accept it.
+7. The court found such a situation where there was regular course of dealing for years between the parties under which the `employer' supplied work daily to homeworkers, and collected and paid for finished work.
+8 The length of the relationship (three years) and the continuity and regularity of the dealings between the parties were important factors in reaching this decision.
 These principles are particularly relevant in considering whether casual workers are employees (see below).

-24. An good example of a case relating to health and safety at work is Lane v Shire Roofing Company Oxford Ltd. Mr Lane was a builder/roofer/carpenter who traded as a one-man firm.
+22. A good example of a case relating to health and safety at work is Lane v Shire Roofing Company Oxford Ltd. Mr Lane was a builder/roofer/carpenter who traded as a one-man firm.
 He was categorised as self employed for tax purposes.
-He initially was contracted directly by clients but this work dried up and he usually worked for other contractors.
+He was initially contracted directly by clients but this work dried up and he usually worked for other contractors.

-30. The Court recognised that there are many factors to take into account depending on the facts of each case.
-The Court identified a number of questions/principles, relevant to this particular case, that could be used to determine whether a person was an employee or an independent contractor.
+28. The Court recognised that there are many factors to take into account depending on the facts of each case.
+The Court identified a number of questions/principles, relevant to this particular case, which could be used to determine whether a person was an employee or an independent contractor.
 These were: